google/wuffs/README.md

 cloning the repository, move it to that path under your `$GOPATH`.

-Running `go install -v github.com/google/puffs/cmd/...` will then install the puffs tools.
+Running `go install -v github.com/google/puffs/cmd/...` will then install the Puffs tools.
 The ones that you'll most often use are `puffsfmt` (analogous to `clang-format`, `gofmt` or `rustfmt`) and `puffs` (roughly analogous to `make`, `go` or `cargo`).